Adriano in Siria (Metastasio): Synopsis

-Set in Antioch against the historic background of the time the future Roman Emperor Hadrian spent as Governor of Syria, it tells a fictional love story, where the virtue of Adriano is tested by his infatuation with Emirena, a Parthian princess, both before and after his marriage to Sabina.
+Set in Antioch against the historic background of the early reign of the Roman Emperor Hadrian (r.
+117-138), the libretto tells a fictional love story in which the virtue of Adriano is tested by his infatuation with Emirena, a Parthian princess, before his marriage to the Roman noblewoman Sabina.
 One of the subplots in the story is the attempt by Osroa to kill Adriano in a fire.
-Eventually, all ends well, Osroa is spared, Farnaspe marries Emirena, and Adriano returns to the love of his wife Sabina.
+Eventually, all ends well; Osroa is spared, Farnaspe marries Emirena, and Adriano renews his original engagement to Sabina.
+The scenario contradicts the true chronology of the relationship between Hadrian and Sabina, who was actually married to Hadrian in the year 100, long before he became emperor.
+Hadrian was appointed governor of the Roman province of Syria by the Emperor Trajan in 117, just before he became emperor, and he tarried there for a time during his early reign.